deekshithh/docker_commands/docker_persistent_data.md

 ## Docker Persistent Data

-Docker is immutable and short-lived.

-Two ways to store the persestent data; volumes and Bind Mounts.

-### Seperation of concerns
+Docker is immutable and short-lived.The data doesn’t persist when that container no longer exists, and it can be difficult to get the data out of the container if another process needs it.
+A container’s writable layer is tightly coupled to the host machine where the container is running.
+You can’t easily move the data somewhere else.
+Writing into a container’s writable layer requires a storage driver to manage the filesystem.
+The storage driver provides a union filesystem, using the Linux kernel.
+This extra abstraction reduces performance as compared to using data volumes, which write directly to the host filesystem.
+Docker has two options for containers to store files in the host machine, so that the files are persisted even after the container stops: volumes, and bind mounts.
+This way docker features ensures the **separation of concerns**.

 ## Volumes
 Volumes make special locations outside of containers union file system(UFS).
+Volumes are stored in a part of the host filesystem which is managed by Docker (/var/lib/docker/volumes/ on Linux).
+Non-Docker processes should not modify this part of the filesystem.
+Volumes are the best way to persist data in Docker.
 Removing a container doesn't remove the volume.
 Volumes require manual deletion.

 ```